nav3054/Wine-Quality-Prediction/README.md

 - Random Forest
 - XGBoost
 ```

-Out of these algorithms, I'll choose the best-performing algorithm by comparing their accuracy scores.
-For some algorithms, which can have different values for different hyperparameters (such as n_neighbors in KNN and n_estimators in Random Forest), different values of the hyperparameters will be compared with each other.
-Then, the hyperparameter with the highest accuracy score will be selected and the algorithm will be assigned the accuracy score of the best-performing hyperparameter value.
-Only after the best possible accuracy scores of all the algorithms have been calculated will the comparison of algorithms begin.
+I will compare the performance of these algorithms based on their accuracy scores to select the best-performing one.
+For certain algorithms with hyperparameters that can take on different values, such as the n_neighbors in KNN or the n_estimators in Random Forest, I will evaluate multiple combinations of hyperparameter values.

+I will calculate the accuracy scores for each combination of hyperparameters and select the one with the highest accuracy.
+Once the best-performing hyperparameter value is determined for each algorithm, I will compare the algorithms based on their corresponding best accuracy scores.
+This way, I can identify the algorithm that provides the highest accuracy on the given dataset.

 <br>